Chart Color Schemes

 Population

-Baulkham Hills (West) - Bella Vista lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends
+Population growth drivers in Baulkham Hills (West) - Bella Vista are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Future population trends project an above median growth for the area, with an expected expansion of 4,888 persons to 2041, resulting in a total gain of 19.4%.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth for Australian statistical areas, with the area expected to expand by 4,888 persons to 2041 based on latest annual ERP population numbers, reflecting a total gain of 18.8% over the 17 years.

 Frequently Asked Questions - Population